IrisDynamics/IrisControls4/README.md

 # IrisControls4
-Deployed releases of the IrisControls4 application
+Deployed releases of the IrisControls4 application.

+# Installation Instructions
+	- Visit https://github.com/IrisDynamics/IrisControls4/releases and download the source code for the desired release.
+	- Run the Setup_IrisControls_vX.X.X-...exe file and allow the installer to complete setup.
+	- Launch the application from the Windows start menu or from the IrisControls directory created by the installer.
+	- Note: Saved files such as logs, datasets, and plot PDFs may be found in C:\Users\{USERNAME}\IrisControls.
+This save location may be changed in the application settings by clicking the gear icon.

 # Release Notes:

 ## pending
-	"- Added option to change the location of device created log files, datasets, and plot PDFs.<br>"\
+	- Added option to change the location of device created log files, datasets, and plot PDFs.<br>
-	"- Added option to sort save files into sub-folders named for the associated COM port.<br>"
+	- Added option to sort save files into sub-folders named for the associated COM port.<br>

 =======================================================================<br>

 ## IrisControls4 v4.4.0